bkhsoftware/MOWED/docs/planning/phase-4-todo-list.md

 - [ ] Create input fields for experiment parameters, constraints, and objectives
 - [ ] Implement a laboratory resource management interface
 - [ ] Design an experiment results analysis dashboard
+- [ ] Develop a protocol design and workflow builder
+- [ ] Create a sample size and power analysis calculator
+- [ ] Implement a data collection and entry interface
+- [ ] Design a literature review and hypothesis generation tool
+- [ ] Develop a collaborative experiment planning platform
+- [ ] Create a budget and grant management interface
+- [ ] Implement a scientific equipment scheduling and maintenance tracker

 ### Optimization Logic
 - [ ] Develop algorithm for optimal experiment design
 - [ ] Implement statistical power analysis
 - [ ] Create a multi-objective optimization for balancing experiment cost and information gain
+- [ ] Develop a sample allocation algorithm for multi-arm studies
+- [ ] Implement a Bayesian optimization for adaptive experiment design
+- [ ] Create an algorithm for optimizing experiment duration and sampling frequency
+- [ ] Develop a resource allocation optimizer for multi-experiment laboratories
+- [ ] Implement a machine learning model for predicting experiment outcomes
+- [ ] Create an algorithm for optimizing parallel and sequential experiment designs
+- [ ] Develop a cost-benefit analyzer for experiment design choices

 ### Data Visualization
 - [ ] Design interactive experiment workflow diagrams
 - [ ] Implement statistical distribution plots
 - [ ] Create 3D surface plots for multi-parameter experiments
+- [ ] Develop interactive heat maps for correlation matrices
+- [ ] Implement network graphs for experiment dependencies and relationships
+- [ ] Create animated time-series visualizations for longitudinal studies
+- [ ] Design interactive scatter plots with dimension reduction techniques
+- [ ] Implement Sankey diagrams for experimental process flows
+- [ ] Create augmented reality visualizations for complex 3D data sets
+- [ ] Develop interactive dashboards for real-time experiment monitoring

 ### Advanced Features
 - [ ] Develop a machine learning model for experiment outcome prediction
 - [ ] Implement a collaborative experiment design platform
 - [ ] Create a laboratory inventory optimization system
+- [ ] Develop an AI-powered literature review and hypothesis generation tool
+- [ ] Implement a blockchain-based system for ensuring data integrity and reproducibility
+- [ ] Create a natural language processing tool for automated protocol writing
+- [ ] Develop a virtual reality environment for visualizing complex experimental setups
+- [ ] Implement an automated anomaly detection system for experimental data
+- [ ] Create a machine learning-based image analysis tool for microscopy and imaging experiments
+- [ ] Develop a quantum computing simulation for exploring theoretical experiment designs

 ### Testing
 - [ ] Write unit tests for all optimization functions
 - [ ] Develop integration tests for the entire module
 - [ ] Perform usability testing with research scientists
+- [ ] Conduct performance testing for computationally intensive optimizations
+- [ ] Implement stress testing for large-scale data processing
+- [ ] Perform accuracy testing of predictive models against real experimental data
+- [ ] Conduct cross-disciplinary testing to ensure applicability in various scientific fields
+- [ ] Implement security testing for sensitive research data protection

 ### Documentation
 - [ ] Write user guide for the Scientific Experiment Optimization module
 - [ ] Document the optimization algorithms and their scientific implications
+- [ ] Create case studies of successful experiments optimized using the module
+- [ ] Develop quick-start guides for different scientific disciplines
+- [ ] Write technical documentation for integrating with laboratory information management systems (LIMS)
+- [ ] Create video tutorials for key features and workflows
+- [ ] Develop a guide on interpreting and using the module's outputs for experiment design
+- [ ] Write a white paper on the module's approach to enhancing scientific productivity and reproducibility

+### Collaboration and Integration
+- [ ] Implement data sharing capabilities with popular scientific databases
+- [ ] Develop APIs for integration with existing laboratory equipment and software
+- [ ] Create partnerships with scientific instrument manufacturers for seamless data collection
+- [ ] Implement integration with preprint servers and journal submission systems
+- [ ] Develop collaborations with research institutions for ongoing validation and improvement
+- [ ] Create a system for sharing optimized protocols and best practices among researchers
+- [ ] Implement integration with high-performance computing resources for intensive calculations
+- [ ] Develop partnerships with funding agencies for streamlined grant application processes

+### Ethical Considerations and Compliance
+- [ ] Develop guidelines for responsible conduct of research using the module
+- [ ] Implement privacy controls for human subject research data
+- [ ] Create a system for managing informed consent in human and animal studies
+- [ ] Develop compliance checks for various ethical review board requirements
+- [ ] Implement features to ensure adherence to FAIR (Findable, Accessible, Interoperable, Reusable) data principles
+- [ ] Create a framework for transparent reporting of experiment design and results
+- [ ] Develop tools for detecting and preventing p-hacking and other questionable research practices
+- [ ] Implement accessibility features for researchers with disabilities

 ## 4. Self-Reliance Systems Module
 ### UI Development